Jagadishgollapalli/Android_Pro23/Readme.md

   -  Modified the Java code for the customer support.It used to provide the support for the user for any queries.<br>
   -  Modified the layout structure and resolved errors for the Customer support.xml file.<br>
   -  Modified the rating.xml file and resolved errors.

+ Nandini Devabattula
+  -  Implemented the Firebase authentication process for login and registration pages.<br>
+  -  implemented the intent functionality for 2 modules. <br>
+  -  modified the layout to cardview and added a new module rating.
+  -  Worked on Donate activity java code complete implementation and navigation to recieve activity and enhanced the look of the application.<br>
+  -  implemented the list functionality in DonateActivity.java to take all the details from the form and append to list in the recieve activity. <br>
+  -  Involved in the functionality changes for the recieve activity.<br>
+  -  Modified the java code and implemented the list functionality for rating activity.<br>
+  -  Worked in changing the look for the rating.xml file.<br>
+  -  resolved errors related to crashing by modifiying the code in the respective java files.